mimouncadosch/sleep_scoring_with_hmm/classification.md

 Accuracy increased from 32% to 74% when adding EMG.
 Better features don't work if they don't come from the right data.

-4) More sophisticated way of adding signals
+4) More sophisticated way of adding signals: √

+Lessons:
+This makes my life easier in testing different signals Less signals produce better data, e.g. [5,7] produce better results than [5,7,8]

+5) Compute more sophisticated statistics (precision / recall): √
+Lessons:
+Computing more precision and recall for each state was very insightful, as it confirmed my concern that the model would not be very good at discerning REM from NREM sleep.

+6) Analyze emission distributions

+7) Train model with more data

-5) PCA to determine which features to use
+8) PCA to determine which features to use

 ###Two approaches: increase features, and increase data